treefishuk/Nomoni/README.md

 ## What does Nomoni mean?

 So the idea with this is that it is friendly sounding abbreviated(ish) version of "No Monoliths".
-It also sounds like it should be a thing even though I'm pretty sure its not a real word!
+Or if you pronounce it differently then it can sound like "no money" as in free and open source which the project is.
+It's basically a made up word.

 ## Getting Started